-Profanity in Black Panther: There wasn’t a ton.
-I noticed at least two hells, like 5 or 6 sh**, and there was one scene where Shuri flips her brother (T’Challa) the middle finger.
+There wasn’t a ton.
+I noticed at least two hells, like 5 or 6 sh**, and there was one scene where Shuri gives her brother (T’Challa) the middle finger.

-Nudity and Sexual Content in Black Panther: There is no full nudity.
-There are some scenes where men are topless, but not in a sexual manner.
+There is no full nudity, but there are some scenes where men are topless, but not in a sexual manner.
 There are a few kisses, but nothing over the top.

 What Ages Do I Recommend for Black Panther?

-For my family in particular, I will take my oldest 2 girls – ages 13 and 11.
-I’m on the fence about my 9-year-old, and I’ll let my 7-year-old and 5-year-old watch it on a smaller screen later.
+For my family in particular, all of my girls ages 15 to 8 have seen it.
+Watching it on your TV is not as in-your-face with the violence.
 If your kids have seen Captain America: Civil War, they were first introduced to Black Panther and will likely want to see this movie.

-My 5-year-old has seen some Marvel movies, but when we went on our Marvel Day at Sea Disney Cruise, she became a FAN!
-She asks to see all her super hero friends on TV.
 Here’s why I love Black Panther for kids.
 Black Panther is the first black super hero.
 I want them to see that.
-I also want my girls to see the Dora Milaje – the personal bodyguards and royal security of Black Panther.
+I also want my girls to see the Dora Milaje – the personal bodyguards and royal security of Black Panther, who are also female.

 Now back to that violence.
 As much as I want to show that to my daughters, I also don’t want them to grow up too quickly.
 I don’t want to show them other things they’re not ready for – and that includes the violence.
-The close up shots of death are just not appropriate for my 5-year-old or 7-year-old, so they’ll have to wait.
+The close up shots of death are just not appropriate for my 5-year-old or 7-year-old, so they’ll have to wait (and they did).

 Black Panther is a superb film.
 It’s entertaining, the acting is incredible, every character was exciting.
 The technology is impressive, Wakanda is vibrant and a visual masterpiece, and you learn about another culture, traditions, and family.
 Letitia Wright as Shuri is a scene stealer.
 She’s the perfect little sister -full of sass and intelligence.
 Angela Bassett never ages and Michael B. Jordan as Killmonger really made me dislike him, the sign of a good villain.